I try to respond to all of the messages I receive, especially well-crafted and thoughtful e-mails. To increase your chances of a response:

 I often ignore publicity pitches because they don’t reflect a good understanding of what gets posted on this site.
 For example, I never write book reviews, so don’t ask.
 However, I love to excerpt books on writing and publishing, especially if I’m choosing the excerpt.

 I occasionally consult with authors, businesses, and nonprofits; click here for more information.
 While I am not currently accepting any editing projects, you can find recommended editors on my resources page.

 I offer scheduled (paid) video chats via Google Helpouts.
 If you want specific and personal advice on whatever publishing challenges you face, this is the best way to get my help.

 General advice—or the kind you get for free

 If you’re looking for free assistance on writing and publishing, try the following:

 - Read my 101 post on how to get published

 - Check out my updated list of favorite resources for writers

 Want to write a guest post?

 Check the guest post archives to get an idea of what type of guests and guest posts I typically accept.
-I rarely accept guest posts from people or businesses outside of the writing and publishing community.
-If you want help on pitching a guest post, try this advice from Copyblogger, or this advice from Problogger.
-Both methods are acceptable.
+I rarely accept guest posts from people or businesses outside of the writing and publishing community, and I am extremely picky.